Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Discussion

-A reasonable solution might allow the inclusion of copyrighted works in the general-purpose dataset, but would require the model to implement guardrails that would disable it from generating non-parodic imitations of individual authors' oeuvres \cite{liu2024shield,chen2025parapo,jaech2024openai}.As examples of guardrails, AI developers have implemented ``refusal protocols'' blocking outputs when prompts request content ``in the style of'' specific authors.
+A reasonable solution might allow the inclusion of copyrighted works in the general-purpose dataset, but would require the model to implement guardrails that would disable it from generating non-parodic imitations of individual authors' oeuvres \cite{liu2024shield,chen2025parapo,jaech2024openai}.
+As examples of guardrails, AI developers have implemented ``refusal protocols'' blocking outputs when prompts request content ``in the style of'' specific authors.
 Further, current reinforcement learning techniques can be easily modified to steer models away from stylistic imitation.
-Another solution, particularly where the lower quality of in-context prompting reduces the prospect of market dilution, might be to condition a ruling of fair use on the prominent disclosure of the output’s AI origin.
+However, such guardrails remain imperfect: refusal protocols can be circumvented through prompt rephrasing, and reinforcement learning--based steering may not generalize across all forms of stylistic emulation.
+Another solution, particularly where the lower quality of in-context prompting reduces the prospect of market dilution, might be to condition a ruling of fair use on the prominent disclosure of the output's AI origin.
 This solution assumes that the public, informed that the output was not human-authored, will be less inclined to select the AI substitute; transparency should diminish the competition between human-authored and machine-generated offerings.

-The solution also assumes that in-context prompting will not in the future produce outputs that readers will prefer to human-authored text.
-Improvements in LLMs (and/or increases in the number of works copied into training data) may come to belie that assumption.
+Whether disclosure would in fact diminish the competitive advantage of AI-generated works is a question our study cannot directly address, because all evaluations were conducted under blinded conditions.
+Whether the strong preferences observed here would persist when readers know the text is AI-generated remains an open empirical question requiring a separate, unblinded experimental design.
+Moreover, even if disclosure were to reduce the quality preference to some degree, relative cost may independently sustain consumer substitution.
+If AI-generated works enter the market at substantially lower price points than human-authored works---as our cost analysis suggests is feasible---consumers may select the AI version even knowing its provenance, because the quality-to-price ratio remains attractive.
+The interaction of disclosure, price, and reader preference in actual market conditions therefore warrants further investigation.